-(1) Basic eligibility.
+(a) (1) Basic eligibility.
 An applicant must meet all eligibility requirements in order to receive housing assistance.
 At a minimum, the applicant must be a family, as defined in § 5.403 of this title, must be income-eligible, as described in this section, and must meet the net asset and property ownership restriction requirements in § 5.618 of this title.
 Such eligible applicants include single persons.

-47. In § 960.206(b), add paragraph (6) to read as follows:
+■ 47.
+Effective March 16, 2023, amend § 960.206 by adding paragraph (b)(6) to read as follows: